liquidctl/liquidctl/docs/kraken-x3-z3-guide.md

 ## NZXT Kraken 2024 Elite RGB

 The functionality of the 2024 RGB AIO is identical to the 2023 model, retaining the 640x640 LCD.
 There's now a light ring on the pump housing.
-As of the 1.2.0 firmware, are still able to use GIF and static modes.
+As of the 1.2.1 firmware, it's still able to use GIF and static modes.

 ## Initialization